pdf-raku/PDF-Content-raku/docs/PDF/Content/PageTree.md

   * `page-fragment` - create a detached page `pages-fragment` - create a detached page sub-treee

-These stand-alone fragments aim to be thread-safe to allow parallel construction of pages.
+These stand-alone fragments aim to be thread-safe to support parallel construction of pages.
 The final PDF assembly needs to be synchronous.

 ```raku
 use PDF::Content::Page;